Stevens-Electric-Boatworks/manned-boat/data_extractor_scripts/README.md

+# DEPRECATION NOTICE

+Please use the `rosbag-to-csv` project in this org to process data.

 # Data Extraction Scripts
 These scripts contain some tools to take a ROS bag recording, and return a `.csv` of specific topics/data points.